A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Methodology

 The cosmological simulations employed in the present work have been performed with the hydrodynamical code \texttt{dustyGadget} \citep{Graziani_2020}, and they are described in \citet{DiCesare_2023}.
 They consist of eight simulated volumes (U6 - U13\footnote{Data from U9 and U11 are not included in the present work as these simulations present different snapshot dumpings with respect to the others; in fact, these cubes are less star-forming and hence of lower interest for the present study.}), with a comoving side of $50h^{-1} ~ \si{cMpc}$, a total number of $2 \times 672^3$ particles and a mass resolution for dark matter/gas particles of $3.53 \times 10^7 h^{-1} ~ \si{M_\odot}$/$5.56 \times 10^6 h^{-1} ~ \si{M_\odot}$ each, evolved from $z \simeq 100$ down to $z \simeq 4$.
 A $\mathrm{\Lambda}$CDM cosmology consistent with \citet{Planck_2015} is assumed ($\Omega_{\mathrm{m,0}} = 0.3089$, $\Omega_{\mathrm{b,0}} = 0.0486$, $\Omega_{\mathrm{\Lambda},0} = 0.6911$, $h = 0.6774$).

 Detailed information on the \texttt{dustyGadget} code, and particularly on its innovative self-consistent modelling for dust production and evolution, can be found in \citet{Graziani_2020}.
+The code extends the original implementation of the SPH code \texttt{Gadget-2} \citep{Springel_2005_Gadget-2}, on top of the improvements to the chemical evolution module from \citet{Tornatore_2007_chemicalFeedback, Tornatore_2007_PopIII}, to molecular chemistry and cooling from \citet{Maio_2007}, and to their coupling with Pop\ III/II formation from \citet{Maio_2010, Maio_2011}.
 We here briefly summarize the main features of the adopted prescriptions for star formation and feedback, of particular interest for the present work.